EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 ### Level 9

 You gain one (1) weapon skill level increases.
 You can use them on any weapon type (Simple, Status, War).
 You gain one (1) armor skill level increases.
 You can use them on Light of Half armor type.
+You gain skill level of specialized in skill gate of STR
+You gain skill level of expert in skill gate of WIS

 ### Level 10